AdobeDocs/experience-manager-guides.en/help/_includes/component mapping.md

 ---
-title: Download and install AEM Sites templates
+title: Component mapping for New AEM Sites
-description: Learn how to Download and install AEM Sites templates
+description: Learn how to do Component mapping for New AEM Sites
 feature: Installation
 role: Admin
 level: Experienced